Nandinikhanna26/TELECOM-CHURN-ANALYSIS-PROJECT/README.md

 # Tools:

-Python: Used for data cleaning, preprocessing, and exploratory data analysis (EDA).
+Python Used for data cleaning, preprocessing, and exploratory data analysis (EDA).

-SQL: Applied for extracting insights and segmenting churn behavior.
+SQL Applied for extracting insights and segmenting churn behavior.

-Power BI: Used to create an interactive dashboard for visualization and business reporting.
+Power BI Used to create an interactive dashboard for visualization and business reporting.

 # Objective